 The first step in any laying block paving project is to have a clear idea of what it is you want to achieve.
 And before even drawing up a design you may like to research the products that are currently available.

 Block paving comes in two basic types, moulded concrete blocks and kiln-fired bricks.
 All are on the market in a range of sizes and thicknesses, and your choice should depend on the where and how they are to used.

 Driveways, for example, will need to take more weight than backyard patios.
 In general blocks of 50-60mm thickness are excellent for patios and paths while 80-100mm is better suited to those drives and yards that are destined to be used by vehicles, even thicker if the area is to get some heavy use.

 Concrete block pavers

-Concrete block pavers come in a cast range of colours and textures but, because of variations in standard sizes and thicknesses, it is probably best when buying to stick to a single manufacturer to ensure consistency of colour and fit when it comes to actually laying the block paving.
+Concrete block pavers come in a cast range of colours and textures but, because of variations in standard sizes and thicknesses, it is probably best when buying to stick to a single manufacturer to ensure consistency of colour and fit when it comes to laying the block paving.

 Rectangular concrete blocks come in various sizes, but generally, you can fit 50 blocks to a square metre.
 Most block pavers have one coloured face for display using a dye that can extend right through the paver or just applied to the surface or 'face' of the block.